Benjamin Williams Leader: Work

 Leader's early works bore the influence of the Pre-Raphaelites with their attention to fine detail and emphasis on painting from nature "en plein air".
 In his later years he adopted a looser style which was more impressionistic rather than being an exact copy of nature and this proved to be more popular.

 Critic James Dafforne, writing in 1871 in The Art Journal said of Leader's style:

 According to The Art Journal of 1901, amongst Leader's most popular works during his lifetime were, In Autumn there shall be light, February Fill Dyke and The Valley of the Llugwy.
 And amongst his best works at the time it considered: Romantic Tintern – dreaming in the moonlight, In the evening it shall be light and The Old Holyhead road through North Wales.

 Leader's paintings are currently exhibited publicly at the Victoria and Albert Museum and Tate Gallery in London, Huddersfield Art Gallery, Birmingham Museum and Art Gallery, and in Worcester (the largest collection of his works in Britain by far), Manchester and other regions in Britain.
 The Cambridge gallery in Santa Monica, US, also has several of his works, and he is included in the collection of the Chazen Museum of Art in Madison, Wisconsin.
 Many are also held by private collectors.
-There is a memorial, designed by Ella Naper to Leader in St Buryan's Church.
+There is a memorial, designed by Ella Naper to Leader in St Buryan's Church in Cornwall.
 In 2003, A Summer's Day (1888) sold at auction for £168,000 at Sotheby's.